Jury convicts Red Bluff man of murder

 Cain, 38, was also found guilty of fleeing a pursuing peace officer while driving recklessly.

-According to the Tehama County District Attorney’s Office, Cain and the murder victim, Johnny Lee Gregory Jr., 62, were neighbors in an apartment complex in the 1200 block of Franzel Road in Red Bluff when Cain attacked Gregory inside the victim’s home on Feb.
+According to the Tehama County District Attorney’s Office, Cain and the murder victim, Johnny Lee Gregory Jr., 62, where neighbors in an apartment complex on the 1200 block of Franzel Road in Red Bluff when Cain attacked Gregory inside the victim’s home on Feb.
 3, 2021, beating him and tying his feet together before throwing Gregory down the stairs to the sidewalk below.

 Red Bluff police responding to calls of a man being dragged behind a motorcycle, located Cain on Franzel Road, however he refused to yield to red lights and sirens while still dragging the victim.